 Or does it?

-We’ve identified a few tips and tricks to get the most bang (ahem) for your buck this 14 February.
+We've got a few money saving tips and tricks to help you get away for less, so why not spoil your Valentine this 14 February?

 You’ll know the tried and tested destinations: Paris, Rome, New York, Barcelona, Venice – cities steeped in romance, but with big prices to boot.

 Instead, Portuguese cities like Porto (above) and Lisbon offer outstanding seafood and wine (try the vino verde) at incredibly keen prices.

 Meanwhile, you can get, er, a lot-y for your zloty in Polish cities like Gdansk (below), which are positively full of nice buildings and bonhomie.